realworldocaml/book/en/imperative-programming.md

 type 'a lazy_state = Delayed of (unit -> 'a) | Value of 'a | Exn of exn
 ```

 A `lazy_state` represents the possible states of a lazy value.
-A
+A lazy
-lazy value is `Delayed` before it has been run, where `Delayed` holds
+value is `Delayed` before it has been run, where `Delayed` holds a
-a function for computing the value in question.
-A lazy value is in
+function for computing the value in question.
+A lazy value is in the
-the `Value` state when it has been forced and the computation ended
+`Value` state when it has been forced and the computation ended
 normally.
 The `Exn` case is for when the lazy value has been forced,
 but the computation ended with an exception.
-A lazy value is just a
+A lazy value is simply a
-reference to a `lazy_state`.
+`ref` containing a `lazy_state`, where the `ref` makes it possible to
+change from being in the `Delayed` state to being in the `Value` or
+`Exn` states.

 We can create a lazy value based on a thunk, _i.e._, a function that
 takes a unit argument.
 Wrapping an expression in a thunk is another